-Because they make use of a mixture of genuine and fake information, scam loan companies can be difficult to spot.
+Because they use a mixture of genuine and fake information, scam loan companies can be difficult to spot.
 According to the Financial Conduct Authority (FCA), cloned loan firms are fraudulent individuals or companies who are presenting themselves as an authorised, legal loan company.
 They use the registration number given to the legitimate firm by the FCA and attempt to extort money out of customers who think they can be trusted.
 They often use spam email phishing tactics or may try cold calling.
-They often make grand promises, offering completely unrealistic amounts of money, or a very quick service designed to tempt people who might be in the middle of a financial emergency.
-These offers really are too good to be true, but if you’re feeling a bit confused about what to do next, they can sometimes seem appealing, or at least worth trying out.
+They often make grand promises, offering completely unrealistic amounts of money or a very quick service designed to tempt people who might be in the middle of a financial emergency.
+Of course, these offers really are too good to be true, but if you’re feeling a bit confused about what to do next, they can sometimes seem appealing or at least worth trying out.

 How Do Cloned Loan Companies Work?